 - Safety-related messages, such as traffic, weather, or emergency alerts

 Therefore, just because someone is using their phone, they aren’t necessarily doing something illegal.
 If you’re in an accident in Florida, you’ll need an auto accident attorney to prove they were negligent and therefore responsible for the incident if you want to recover damages.

 Distracted driving does include texting, but it extends beyond devices.
 Drivers can become distracted while eating or drinking, talking to passengers, adjusting the radio or air conditioning, zoning out, and more.
 Just about anything that takes the driver’s full attention from the road and operating the vehicle safely is considered distracting.

 How to Protect Yourself Against Distracted Driving

 Every time you drive, you should practice defensive driving.
 This means you actively identify potential dangers while on the road and anticipate potential situations to avoiding them.
 Defensive driving helps prevent crashes by assuming other drivers will not operate their vehicle as expected.
 Don’t assume someone with their turn signal on is going to turn; wait for them to complete the turn before pulling out into traffic.
-Moves like this can save you from needing an auto accident attorney in Bradenton.
+Moves like this can save you from needing an auto accident attorney in Florida.